Disney World Essentials: What to Pack in Your Disney Day Bag

 - Sweatshirt or light jacket

-Lucky for us we had brought our own rain ponchos and could keep touring the park.
+Lucky for us we had brought our own rain ponchos and could comfortably continue to tour the park in the rain.

-Hundreds of others did so while getting drenched as the park’s gift shops sell out of rain ponchos within minutes.
+Hundreds of others did so while getting drenched as the park’s gift shops sold out of rain ponchos within minutes.

-Don’t delay, get an 8 or 12 pack of disposable rain ponchos here.
+Don’t delay, get an 8 or 12 pack of disposable rain ponchos to bring along with you.

-Additional planning tip: Rain ponchos are also a great way to stay dry on rides like Kali River Rapids at
+Additional planning tip: Rain ponchos are also great to put on in order to stay dry on rides like Kali River Rapids at

 Spray misters

-If you are going to Disney in the summer months, you absolutely must bring along a misting fan or misting water bottle.
+If you are going to Disney in the summer months, I suggest that you bring along a misting fan or misting water bottle.

-When waiting in lines for rides that you are unable to Fastpass, the Florida heat can be overwhelming.
+When waiting in lines for rides the Florida heat and humidity can be downright overwhelming.

 Additional planning tip: These kid-friendly misters are also a great way to help distract toddlers and children while waiting in lines!